mvaschetto/nextgen_ansible_advanced_homework/roles/db-tier/README.md

 app-tier
 =========

-This rule will setup workstation to works with openstack.
+This rule will install postgresql from yum repository.

 Requirements
 ------------

-No Requirments.
+No specific requirments

 Dependencies
 ------------

-No dependencies.
+No dependencies

 Example Playbook
 ----------------

-    - hosts: localhost
+    - hosts: databases
       roles:
-         - setup-workstation
+         - db-tier

 License
 -------